pengowen123/rust-pushrod/ROADMAP.md

   - [x] Use window.window.swap_buffers() only after drawing the screen with invalidated items
   - [ ] Improve mutability in Pushrod Window for triggering events
   - [x] Add parent relationship
-  - [ ] Add "get children of" parent array of IDs
+  - [x] Add "get children of" parent array of IDs
   - [ ] Walk children when parent signals an invalidate: parent -> children draw order
   - [x] Create a Widget Store that stores the widget and the parent/child relationship
   - [x] Extend Widget Store to keep track of (parent, child)
+  - [ ] Need to store the widget_id in the widget store
+  - [ ] Modify iterator to use filter after implementing widget_id
 - [ ] Improve Signal Events
   - [ ] Implement signal masks so widgets can decide which signals to receive
   - [ ] Implement for Mouse Click (Single click)